 - An application is not required for enrollment.
 However, all students must hold a minimum of a high school diploma or GED to enroll.
 Please refer to individual course descriptions for any other applicable prerequisites or requirements that may apply.

 Instructors are scheduled based on availability.
-Faculty bios are included on each course page.
 Frequent instructors include:

 At the present time, Emerson College is not authorized to issue I-20s for study in its Professional Studies and Special Programs (“PSSP”) courses.
 Depending on an international student’s immigration status and personal circumstances, enrollment in a PSSP course may be permissible or may result in an immigration status violation.
 Maintaining valid immigration status while in the United States is the responsibility of the individual, not Emerson College.
 PSSP staff cannot advise individuals about their immigration status.
 If you have any questions about the requirements for maintenance of your specific immigration status, please contact the U.S. Consulate in your home country prior to enrolling in a PSSP program.